davidsilvasmith/bitcoinbulls.net/bitcoin-expert/consultant.md

 {% include years-experience.md %}

-## Lets level up your bitcoin platform
+## Let's level up your bitcoin platform

 I've been working in IT with customers for over 15 years.
 I know what kind of user experience people will put up with and what will drive them to use your product.
 Along with that experience I have a deep understanding of what is possible with bitcoin.
 Let me help take your user experience to the next level.
 It will reduce support costs and increase market share.

+{% include social-proof.html param=site.data.settings.socialProofs.tom %}

 ## New to bitcoin?
 Let me help.